patel-abhinav/patel-abhinav/README.md

 ### Hi there, I'm [Abhinav Patel] 👋

 🔭I am currently pursuing my Post-Graduation in Data Science(Data Analyst) from [International Institute of Information Technology(IIIT)](https://www.iiitb.ac.in/), Bangalore🎓.
-Apart from that, I am a seasonal Data Analyst💻 who loves writing articles📝 (on Data Science, Productivity and Dashboard Tips) and contributing to open source🌍.
+Apart from that, I am a seasonal Data Analyst💻 who loves writing articles📝 (on Data Science, Productivity and Dashboard Tips) and contributing to open source.🌍

 I’m committed to continuous learning 📚 and always exploring new technologies and methodologies 💡 to stay up-to-date with the latest industry trends 📊, aiming to leverage data in innovative ways 🔍 to make a real impact on business outcomes 🚀.